 - To encourage your first stage of labour to progress.

-- To allow the midwife to place a fetal scalp electrode on your baby's head for monitoring of his or her heart rate.
+- To allow the midwife to place a fetal scalp electrode on your baby's head for monitoring of their heart rate.

 - To prepare you for an assisted delivery if your waters haven't yet broken.

-- If the waters haven't broken and your baby is about to be born, they are usually broken to prevent your baby from breathing in amniotic fluid with his or her first proper breath.
+- If the waters haven't broken and your baby is about to be born, they are usually broken to prevent your baby from breathing in amniotic fluid with their first proper breath.

 The membranes may be ruptured using a special tool - either an amnihook (which looks a little like a crochet hook) or an amnicot (a tiny hook which goes ont the end of the fingertip), or sometimes just with the midwife's finger.

 When the labour is taking longer than expected, it is called delay in labour.
 It can happen at any stage of labour.
 You should be offered support and pain relief, and be advised to move around or change position.
 You may need to be transferred to an obstetric unit if you are at home or in a midwife-led unit, so that extra care is on hand if needed.
 Sometimes it is recommended that the labour or birth be speeded up if there is a chance that the delay may cause problems for you or your baby.